abbigailmerrill/abbigailmerrill/README.md

 - 👋 Hi, I’m @abbigailmerrill
-- 👀 I’m interested in front-end web development, UI/UX design
+- 👀 I’m interested in front-end web development, UI/UX design, and I hold a Master's of Science in Media Arts and Sciences from IUPUI
-- 🌱 I’m currently learning react.js frameworks
+- 🌱 I’m currently learning working at Wunderkind, formerly BounceX
-- 💞️ I’m looking to collaborate on projects with other entry level web developers
+- 💞️ I’m looking to collaborate on projects and am always willing to learn
 - 📫 How to reach me:abbigail.merrill@gmail.com